philipturner/philipturner/README.md

 ```
 -->

-🔭 I'm currently exploring fun projects with the Apple GPU, like [bringing Nanite](https://github.com/philipturner/ue5-nanite-macos) from Unreal Engine 5 to macOS and making a Metal backend [for hipSYCL](https://github.com/illuhad/hipSYCL/issues/460).
+🔭 I'm currently exploring fun projects with the Apple GPU, [bringing Nanite](https://github.com/philipturner/ue5-nanite-macos) from Unreal Engine 5 to macOS, and making a Metal backend [for hipSYCL](https://github.com/illuhad/hipSYCL/issues/460).

 ⚡ I brought back [Swift for TensorFlow](https://github.com/tensorflow/swift) and the [Swift Jupyter kernel](https://github.com/google/swift-jupyter), then worked on transforming S4TF into a universal platform for GPU-accelerated machine learning.
 For an overview of this effort, check out [s4tf-subprojects](https://github.com/philipturner/s4tf-subprojects).